Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 ## Grant Deliverables

 * Raw dataset showing Gitcoin user participation in bounties, hackathons, and grants.
-* User-User sparse matrix datasets showing strength of association between Web3 hackers.
+* User-User sparse matrix dataset showing strength of association between Web3 hackers.
 * NetworkX model of the network representing the user-user edges.
 * Initial set of metrics that express connectedness of the network.
 * User experience that takes a Gitcoin ID and finds the network path to nearby or strongly connected hackers.